The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Elevation certificate and flood zone confirmation

 FEMA map adjustments in late 2024 shifted some risk designations east of the Intracoastal.
 Confirm your FIRM panel reference number and provide the elevation certificate in the disclosure file.
-Buyers who discover flood zone issues post-offer negotiate aggressively or exit the contract.
+Buyers who discover flood zone issues after making an offer negotiate aggressively or walk.

 03